elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 There's a lot going on here, so don't worry if it seems a little overwhelming at first.
-The best way to think about the `update` function is that it takes in the existing model as an argument, applies an update message, and returns the new updated version of the model.
+The best way to think about the `update` function is that it takes in the existing model as an argument, applies an update, and returns the new updated version of the model.
 In this case, we start with our character at the initial starting position, and with each key press we're going to update that position and see that value change through the model.

-The way this works is that we're using Elm's record update syntax, and we can just focus on this part of the code for now:
+The key part to focus on for now is Elm's record update syntax, which looks like this:

 ```elm
 { model | characterPositionX = model.characterPositionX + 15 }